pomdb/pomdb-go/README.md

 ### Composite indexes

 Composite indexes are used to optimize queries that involve multiple fields.
 In the example, `IPAddress` and `UserAgent` are indexed together as `IPAddressUserAgent`, allowing for queries that involve both fields.
-Composite indexes can be unique or shared, and are managed by the user:
+Composite indexes can be unique or shared, and are created by concatenating the field values with a delimiter, e.g. `IPAddress#UserAgent`:

 ```go
 type Log struct {